Azure/CARML-Learn/docs/wiki/PreReqAzure.md

     <img src="./media/PreReqAzure/portalSubscriptionIAMAdd.png" alt="Role assignment init" height="170">

 1. This opens a new view with 3 tabs we have to navigate through.
-First, you must select the role we want to assign.
+First, you must select the `Role` we want to assign.
 For this lab we recommend to use the `Owner` role, as the CI platform tests both resource deployments, as well as role assignments.
 If you don't want to assign `Owner`, you can also choose `Contributor` in combination with `User Access Administrator`.
 In either case, you can you the search to search for the roles you want to assign and select them in the list below it.

     <img src="./media/PreReqAzure/portalSubscriptionIAMAddRole.png" alt="Role assignment select role" height="260">